moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 to the GitLab production environments.
 This operation breaks the mirroring between the GitLab canonical and security repositories which impedes the monthly release preparation: performing a monthly release with a pending security fix puts at risk the integrity of GitLab instances because the vulnerability is revealed before the fix is available to the public.
-An internal release process requires adjusting the mitigation strategy to use private and personalized packages that don’t break the mirroring between GitLab repositories.
+An internal release process requires adjusting the mitigation strategy to use private and specially made packages that don’t break the mirroring between GitLab repositories.
 This work will be done in iterations that will likely span multiple quarters:

 1. **First iteration: Decouple auto-deploy tagging from rollout** - Removes the strong coupling between building packages